 This model is a fairly simplistic calculation of the net present value (NPV) of the possible future value of your company.
-(Profit Year 5) \times (P/E) / (1+IRR)5 You can also substitute 3 in both places where there is a 5, for a year 3 valuation.
+(Profit Year 5) $\times$ (P/E) / (1+IRR) You can also substitute 3 in both places for a year 3 valuation.